rieckpil/progmot/content/post/proofread-one-year-course-release.md

 From a timeline perspective, I first created a minimal version of the landing page, including basic sales copy.

 This helped me gather my thoughts and think about the benefits and the USP (unique selling proposition) of the course ahead.
-Figuring out a minimal sales pitch also gave clarity on what to focus when I planned the course lessons.
+Figuring out a minimal sales pitch also gave clarity on what to focus on when I planned the course lessons.

 The landing page at this time was the bare minimum (no checkout) and a static site on my blog advertising my current idea.
 I put a newsletter signup form on this early version of the landing page to capture potential customers.

 This pre-landing page also acted as a basic market research opportunity.
 I used it to validate that the course idea arouses interest.
-Just because I thought the course topic was valuable doesn't imply there's someone out there willing to pay for it.
+Just because I thought the course topic was valuable, that didn't imply that someone out there was willing to pay for it.

 For the [landing page](https://rieckpil.de/testing-spring-boot-applications-masterclass/) I used Thrive Architect, a visual drag-and-drop page editor that is part of the [Thrive Suite*](https://rieckpil.de/a/thrive-themes).
 I picked one of their ready-to-use landing page templates to get started quickly.